chop-dbhi/dicom-pipeline/README.md

 # DICOM Anonymization Pipeline

-This is a pipeline meant to perfom the following stepson on DICOM studies reviewed with [django-dicom-review](https://github.com/cbmi/django-dicom-review)
+This is a pipeline meant to perfom the following step son on DICOM studies reviewed with [django-dicom-review](https://github.com/cbmi/django-dicom-review)

 1. Pull the studies from a staging (identified) PACS
 1. Anonymize the studies